jain-d/python/finite_state_machines/elevator/elevator.md

 ======================= Next Steps ========================

-Absolutely — here’s your original message, now reformatted as a **Next Steps** section for your `README.md`.
-This captures your thought process cleanly and can guide your future implementation work.

----

-## Next Steps: Evolving the Elevator FSM into a GUI Simulation

 While the current CLI-based FSM simulates a single user interacting with the elevator, there are limitations in visualizing **multiple concurrent interactions** and tracking **dynamic queue behavior**.
 The next phase of the project will involve expanding the system into a **multi-user, real-time simulation** using a GUI framework (mostly likely Tkinter).

 ### Goals for Next Phase: